-This season's Cankerworm Control Program will be treating very selective City boulevards and focussing on City cemeteries and parks, where cankerworms are starting to cause significant levels of defoliation.
-Current surveillance information indicates that the larvae are feeding on the leaves, causing many small holes known as "shot hole" damage.
+The cankerworm control program will be treating very selective City boulevards and focussing on City cemeteries and parks, where cankerworms are starting to cause significant levels of defoliation.
+Current surveillance information indicates that the larvae are feeding on the leaves, causing many small holes known as "shot gun hole" damage.

-The Insect Control Branch will begin its cankerworm control program Monday, May 21, 2012 at 9:30 p.m.
-Tree spraying will be carried out in Insect Management Area 50, including Kildonan Park.
+The Insect Control Branch will begin its cankerworm control program Wednesday, May 29, 2013 at 9:30 p.m.
+Tree spraying will be carried out in Insect Management Area 47.
 The program will move through various locations in the city and will focus on areas where City trees are at risk of significant leaf damage.

 A Public Service Announcement will be issued daily, providing information on which treed areas of the city will be sprayed the following day.
 This announcement will also be posted on the Insect Control website.
-The cankerworm treatment program will normally occur five nights per week, Sunday to Thursday from 9:30 p.m. - 5:30 a.m., weather permitting.
+The cankerworm treatment program will normally occur seven nights per week, from 9:30 p.m. - 5:30 a.m., weather permitting.

-Throughout the program, surveillance crews will continue to identify areas of the city where trees require treatment.
-Recent monitoring of the adult cankerworm population indicates that most areas of the city will have minimal damage except on some very localized streets where major defoliation may occur due to the cankerworm larvae feeding on the foliage of the large stands of American Elm, Manitoba Maple, Green Ash, and ornamental trees, the preferred hosts for spring and fall cankerworms.
+Throughout the program, surveillance crews will continue to identify areas where city trees require treatment.
+Recent monitoring of the adult cankerworm population indicates that most areas of the city will have minimal damage.
+The exception being on some very localized streets where major defoliation may occur due to the cankerworm larvae feeding on the foliage of the large stands of American Elm, Manitoba Maple, Green Ash, and ornamental trees, the preferred hosts for spring and fall cankerworms.